postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ### History request

-You can also mock a single request from the History tab in the left sidebar.
+You can mock a single request from the History tab in the left sidebar.
 To do that, switch to the "History" tab in the left sidebar, hover on an entry, and click on the button with three dots to expand the dropdown menu.
 Choose "Mock Request" from the dropdown.

 ![Create new mock server from history request](https://assets.postman.com/postman-docs/mock-cnx-history-request.png)